-- 1. Any formal complaint will be reviewed first to determine if there are grounds for immediate dismissal (See Title IX Prohibited Conduct and Grievance Process B.2.).
+- 1. Any formal complaint routed to the Title IX grievance process will be reviewed first to determine if there are grounds for immediate dismissal (See Title IX Prohibited Conduct and Grievance Process B.2.).
 If the formal complaint is dismissed under the Title IX Grievance Process, it may be reviewed under the General Discrimination Grievance Process. - 2.
 If there are no grounds for dismissal, there will be notice of investigation provided to both the complainant and respondent. - 3.
 Both parties will have opportunities for supportive measures. - 4.
-A formal resolution process will begin, which includes an investigation by an impartial investigator(s), a hearing before an impartial hearing panel, the opportunity to present witnesses and evidence, the opportunity to cross-examine the other party's witnesses, and the opportunity to appeal. - 5.
+A formal resolution process will begin, which includes an investigation by an impartial investigator(s), a hearing before an impartial hearing panel of one to three panel members, the opportunity to present witnesses and evidence, the opportunity to cross-examine the other party's witnesses, and the opportunity to appeal. - 5.
 Parties have the opportunity to move from a formal resolution process to an informal resolution process in some instances based on the nature of the complaint. - 6.
-In the formal resolution process, the hearing panel decides on policy violation and sanctions. - 7.
+In the formal resolution process, the hearing panel decides on policy violation(s) and sanctions. - 7.
 Both parties have the opportunity to appeal a dismissal or a finding.
 If an appeal has standing under the policy, an appellate panel will rule on the appeal.
 Written notice will be provided to the parties following the appellate panel report.